nmaguiar/openaf-docs/docs/reference/scope.md

 Produces a line chart given aFormatString, a hSize (horizontal max size), a vSize (vertical max size), aMax (the axis max value) and aMin  (the axis min value).
 The aFormatString should be composed of "<dataset> <units> [<function[:color][:legend]> ...]":

    The dataset should be an unique name (data can be cleaned with ow.format.string.dataClean);
-   The units can be: int, dec1, dec2, dec3, dec, bytes and si;
+   The units can be: int, dec1, dec2, dec3, dec4, dec, bytes and si;
    Each function should return the corresponding current value (optionally it can be a number directly);
    Optionally each color should use any combinations similar to ansiColor (check 'help ansiColor');
    Optionally each legend, if used, will be included in a bottom legend;

    If function "-min" it will overwrite the aMin
    If function "-max" it will overwrite the aMax
+   If function "-hsize" it will overwrite the hSize
+   If function "-vsize" it will overwrite the vSize

 ````